g-sherman/plugin_build_tool/index.md

       --help         Show this message and exit.

 ### Deploy
-    $ pb_tool deploy --help
+    $ pbt deploy --help
-    Usage: pb_tool deploy [OPTIONS]
+      Usage: pbt deploy [OPTIONS]

         Deploy the plugin to QGIS plugin directory using parameters in pb_tool.cfg

       Options:
+        --config_file TEXT       Name of the config file to use if other than pb_tool.cfg
+        -p, --plugin_path TEXT   Specify the directory where to deploy your plugin if not using the standard location
+        -u, --user-profile TEXT  Specify the QGIS user profile to use for deployment.
+Ignored if -p is set or plugin_path is specified in pb_tool.cfg
-      --config TEXT  Name of the config file to use if other than pb_tool.cfg -q, --quick    Do a quick install without compiling ui, resource, docs, and translation files
+        -q, --quick              Do a quick install without compiling ui, resource, docs, and translation files
+        -y, --no-confirm         Don't ask for confirmation to overwrite existing files
         --help                   Show this message and exit.

 **Note**: Confirmation is required before deploying as it removes the current version.

 ### Zip